-We always recommend allowing an over-run for the Photographs - you need to allow as much as two hours between the ceremony ending and the start of the wedding breakfast!
+We always recommend allowing an over-run for the Photographs - you need to allow a good two hours between the ceremony ending and the start of the wedding breakfast!

 Once you get behind schedule - and this happens - you may need to consider adjusting the later parts of the day.
 For example, the Wedding Breakfast will usually last three hours, as this meal is a relaxed and chatty affair with speeches, toasts and everyone is having a good time.